Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 \subsection{Strange metal}

-As indicated in Fig.~\ref{fig:cupratepd1}, Sections~\ref{sec:SYK} and \ref{sec:strange} address the strange metal phase as a crossover between the pseudogap metal and the large $p$ Fermi liquid.
-Here a different critical quantum liquid plays an important role, one in which the electrons are mobile.
+As indicated in Fig.~\ref{fig:figcross} and \ref{fig:cupratepd1}, Sections~\ref{sec:SYK} and \ref{sec:strange} address the strange metal phase as a crossover between the pseudogap metal and the large $p$ Fermi liquid, induced by an underlying metal-to-metal quantum phase transition {\it without\/} any symmetry breaking.
+Such a metal-metal transition appeared in the numerical cluster dynamic mean-field analysis of Sordi {\it et al.} \cite{AMT10,AMT11,TremblayPNAS22} and is connected to the `orbital-selective Mott transition in momentum space' \cite{KotliarZeros,Haule08,Ferrero09,Gull09,Ferrero10,Laad12,Laad25}.
+We identify \cite{Qi10,SSMetlitskiPunk12} the transition with the FL*-FL transition.

+Sections~\ref{sec:SYK}-\ref{sec:griffiths} will connect the physics of the strange metal to an underlying FL*-FL transition.
+Our discussion of strange metals will be brief, and the reader is refereed to other reviews \cite{CGPS22,SachdevORE,SSZaanen}: our purpose here is to connect the strange metal regime of the cuprate phase diagram to that of the pseudogap in earlier sections.

+A different critical quantum liquid plays an important role in the physics of the strange metal, one in which the electrons are mobile.
 Two solvable zero-dimensional models, the SYK model and the Yukawa-SYK model, yield much insight and their properties are reviewed in Section~\ref{sec:SYK}.

 Section~\ref{sec:strange} extends the zero-dimensional models of Section~\ref{sec:SYK} to the two-dimensional case of interest.
 We begin by the general description of a quantum phase transition in a two-dimensional metal.
 We focus on a possible quantum phase transition from FL* to FL with no symmetry breaking order parameters, as that is the case relevant for the hole-doped cuprates.
-But our methods and results apply more generally also to symmetry breaking transitions.
+But our methods and results apply more generally also to symmetry breaking transitions of metals \cite{Patel2}.
 There is also an instability to superconductivity in the vicinity of the FL*-FL quantum phase transition \cite{YaHui-ancilla1,YaHui-ancilla2}, and this leads to the phase diagram in Fig.~\ref{fig:figcross}.
 The superconducting state is the same on both sides of the transition, and so there is no actual quantum critical point under the superconducting dome at the incipient FL*-FL transition at $p_c$ in Fig.~\ref{fig:figcross}.
 Nevertheless, the quantum criticality of the metal-to-metal FL*-FL transition can serve as the basis for the theory of the strange metal region above the superconducting $T_c$.
+It is worthwhile to note here that if the underlying phase transition in the metal involved symmetry breaking, the quantum critical point would survive the onset of superconductivity, in contrast to the FL*-FL transition we argue is appropriate for the cuprates.